-32. Agreements refer to contractual relationships between ISPs and end-users that may include, as stated in the Regulation, commercial conditions (such as pricing), technical conditions (such as data volumes and speed) and any characteristics of the IAS.
-It should be noted that it will often be the case that commercial and technical conditions can be intertwined.

-32a.
-Where an ISP provides additional end point-based services alongside and related to the IAS (whether the services are subscribed to at the same time as the IAS subscription or at a later stage), these additional services can be assessed by the NRA.
-ISPs can offer additional services in a similar way as third party CAPs can.
-If such additional end point-based services are part of the agreement or are offered in addition to the agreement between the ISP and the end-user, such services should be assessed under Article 3(2).
-Examples of such additional services are parental control services and filtering services provided via secondary DNS resolvers, HTTP proxy and access router/modem-based functions on end-user side of the network termination point.

-32b.
-When assessing whether restrictions in such additional end point-based services provided by the ISP limit the exercise of the end-users' rights laid down in article 3(1) or establish a possible circumvention of article 3(3), the NRA may among other factors take into account the following:

-- whether the IAS remains application-agnostic and whether the commercial and technical conditions of the IAS vary depending on any choice of end point-based blocking, for example by affecting the price or QoS of the IAS. - whether end-users remain in full control of the IAS, and may on the basis of informed consent, activate and deactivate end point-based blocking by changing the setting on the end-user computer, e.g. by configuring the client application software.
+- 32. Agreements refer to contractual relationships between ISPs and end-users that may include, as stated in the Regulation, commercial conditions (such as pricing), technical conditions (such as data volumes and speed) and any characteristics of the IAS.
+It should be noted that it will often be the case that commercial and technical conditions can be intertwined. - 32a.
+Where an ISP provides additional end point-based services (refer to the definition in paragraph 78) alongside and related to the IAS (whether the services are subscribed to at the same time as the IAS subscription or at a later stage), these additional services can be assessed by the NRA.
+ISPs can offer additional services in the same way as third party CAPs can.
+If such additional end point-based services are part of the agreement or are offered in addition to the agreement between the ISP and the enduser, such services should be assessed under Article 3(2). - 32b.
+When assessing whether restrictions in such end point-based services provided in addition to the IAS by the ISP limit the exercise of the end-users' rights laid down in Article 3(1) or establish a possible circumvention of Article 3(3), the NRA may, among other factors, take into account the following: - whether end-users remain in full control of the IAS, and may on the basis of informed consent, activate and deactivate end point-based blocking by changing the setting on the end-user computer, e.g. by configuring the client application software. - whether the default configuration that the ISP activates for each end-user when providing the IAS fully complies with Article 3(1) and 3(3). - whether the IAS remains application-agnostic and whether the commercial and technical conditions of the IAS remain constant, independent of any choice of end point-based blocking, for example by reducing the price or affecting the QoS of the IAS.